kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 To enable dynamic auditing you must set the following apiserver flags:

 - `--audit-dynamic-configuration`: the primary switch.
 When the feature is at GA, the only required flag.
 - `--feature-gates=DynamicAuditing=true`: feature gate at alpha and beta.
+- `--runtime-config=auditregistration.k8s.io/v1alpha1=true`: enable API.

 When enabled, an AuditSink object can be provisioned: